Richardaeld/MonaMemorabilia/README.md

 + As a client, I'd like a photographer to attend a family event to capture candid photos.
 + As a client, I'd like a photo session for a non-conventional project.
 + As a client, I'd like a studio photo session with my family.

+## Experience Provided
++ The Hero carousel on the index page provides a guide to artistic style, skill, and the overall quality of photograph provided by this company.
++ The sub-gallery portrait section provides a wide range of style and professional ideas for clients to find the perfect photograph session to request.
++ The sub-gallery digital enhancement section shows the multiple color and digital effects that can be added to a picture.
++ The index page's text shows the different types of sessions offered and blocks of time they usually take.
++ The about us section emphasizes personal service and ability to request custom projects.
++ The contact us section has a form with a large amount of room for a client to enter the specifics of any project they want a photographer or studio time for.

 # Testing
 ## Checking Responsiveness